mentos1386/nest-raven/README.md

 This package is no longer based on deprecated raven module, but rather on new stable [@sentry/node](https://www.npmjs.com/package/@sentry/node) module.

+#### Should i use this for large projects?

+This is not a solution for all cases and large applications, just a quick starter that covers the common rest/graphql capturing (the basics).
+You might want deeper integration with Sentry, which means you can still use this to cover the rest/graphql error capture, but you will have to use the rest of Sentry SDK to cover other cases.

+For really large projects, you might have to take this library as an example of how to integrate sentry with NestJS, and write your custom integration instead.

 ## Installation

 ```bash